matloff/fasteR/README.md

 We can also plot multiple histograms on the same graph.
 But the pictures are more effective using a smoothed version of histograms, available in R's **density** function.
-Let's compare men's and women's wages in the census datar
+Let's compare men's and women's wages in the census data.

 First we use **split** to separate the data by gender: